-For instance, on the website of the Federal Public Service of Public Health, Safety of the Food Chain and Environment it is specified that this recognition has to be requested to one of the Belgian Communities.
+On the website of the Federal Public Service of Public Health, Safety of the Food Chain and Environment it is specified that this recognition has to be requested to one of the Belgian Communities.
 In particular:

-- ► For Dutch-speaking applications, NARIC Vlaanderen - ▶ For French-speaking applicatios, service Équivalences de la Fédération Wallonie-Bruxelles - ► For German-speaking applications, Communauté germanophone
+- ▶ for Dutch-speaking applications, NARIC Vlaanderen; - ▶ for French-speaking applicatios, service Équivalences de la Fédération Wallonie-Bruxelles; - ▶ for German-speaking applications, Communauté germanophone.